rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

 .. figure:: /_images/clouddnscreatedomain.png
    :alt: Networking > Cloud DNS > Create Domain

    *Networking > Cloud DNS > Create Domain*

 For more about using the Cloud Control Panel to manage DNS information, read
-`Create DNS Records for cloud servers with the Control Panel <http://www.rackspace.com/knowledge_center/article/creating-dns-records-for-cloud-servers-with-the-control-panel>`__.
+:kc-article:`Create DNS Records for cloud servers with the Control Panel <creating-dns-records-for-cloud-servers-with-the-control-panel>`.

 You can also use the Cloud DNS API to manage DNS information programmatically.
-Begin reading about that in the `Cloud DNS API Getting Started Guide <http://docs.rackspace.com/cdns/api/v1.0/cdns-getting-started/>`__.
+Begin reading about that in the :rax-docs:`Cloud DNS API Getting Started Guide <cdns/api/v1.0/cdns-getting-started/>`.

 Reverse DNS
 '''''''''''
 For each cloud server you create, you can assign a reverse DNS record.
 A reverse DNS record, also known as a PTR record, is used to assist in the resolution of a specific IP to a fully-qualified domain name (FQDN) such as **mail.example.com**.